cvl-umass/ssl-evaluation/README.md

 This repo contains code for "[A Realistic Evaluation of Semi-Supervised Learning for Fine-Grained Classification](https://arxiv.org/abs/2104.00679), _Jong-Chyi Su, Zezhou Cheng, and Subhransu Maji,_ CVPR 21."
+Here is the [poster](https://people.cs.umass.edu/~jcsu/papers/ssl_evaluation/poster.pdf) for the paper.

 ## Preparing Datasets and Splits
 We used the following datasets in the paper: